e-Megillah

 TORAH STUDY ID: 844 3145 6155, PW: tbstorah

-Prayer Essentials and Torah Study
+Saturday Prayer Essentials and Torah Study

-KENT HILLEL SHABBAT Candle-lighting, Service/Community Discussion, Dinner
+KENT HILLEL SHABBAT Candle-lighting, Service/Community Discussion, FREE Dinner (*Registration is REQUIRED and will close each week on Thursday at 2:00pm)

 KENT HILLEL Providing a comfortable atmosphere for socializing, studying, or connecting spiritually for students